 Sales enablement provides a superior framework for the collection and organization of data from engagements between reps and consumers.
-Data relating to pain points, customer personas, buyer intent, historic behaviour, and more, all combine to help salespeople personalize each engagement.
+Data relating to pain points, customer personas, buyer intent, historic behavior, and more, all combine to help salespeople personalize each engagement.

 3. More Efficiency

 Better data and organization also increase team efficiency.
-With valuable resources at their disposal, salespeople are able to make faster data-driven decisions, decreasing the time it takes to go from prospect to client.
+With valuable resources at their disposal, therefore salespeople are able to make faster data-driven decisions, decreasing the time it takes to go from prospect to client.